Why do so few affiliate marketers shy from the video medium and YouTube traffic generation?

 Where the traffic comes from

-The question on your mind is probably “Okay, but how do I get traffic from the videos?”
+The question on your mind is probably “Okay, how do I get this YouTube traffic generation from my videos?”

 Simple, you can: